michielpost/Q42.HueApi/README.md

 Before you can communicate with the Philips Hue Bridge, you need to find the bridge and register your application:

 	IBridgeLocator locator = new HttpBridgeLocator();

-	//For Windows 8 you can use the SSDPBridgeLocator which actually scans your network.
-See the included BridgeDiscoveryTests IEnumerable<string> bridgeIPs = await locator.LocateBridgesAsync(TimeSpan.FromSeconds(5));
+	//For Windows 8 and .NET45 projects you can use the SSDPBridgeLocator which actually scans your network.
+	//See the included BridgeDiscoveryTests and the specific .NET and .WinRT projects IEnumerable<string> bridgeIPs = await locator.LocateBridgesAsync(TimeSpan.FromSeconds(5));

 Register your application